dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 The key parts of the transformers are the so called **tokenizers**.
 Very popular tokenizers today are:

 * Spacy
-* WordPeace
+* WordPiece
-* SentencePeace
+* SentencePiece
-* BPT
+* BPE

 Here are models that use famous [tokenizers](https://github.com/huggingface/tokenizers){:rel="nofollow"}:

-* WordPeace: BERT, DistilBERT, Electra
+* WordPiece: BERT, DistilBERT, Electra
-* BPT: GPT-2, Roberta
+* BPE: GPT-2, Roberta
-* SentencePeace: T5, ALBERT, CamemBERT, XLMRoBERTa, XLNet, Marian
+* SentencePiece: T5, ALBERT, CamemBERT, XLMRoBERTa, XLNet, Marian
 * Spacy: GPT